thomaspinckney3/cs4501/Project1.md

 Finally, commit and push your newly created Django app up to GitHub.

-You should create an ssh key pair ('ssh key-gen') and then upload your public key to GitHub so you can push/pull changes without typing your password each time.
+You should create an ssh key pair (`ssh key-gen`) and then upload your public key to GitHub so you can push/pull changes without typing your password each time.

-In the future, when you want to deploy a test or production container you can just use 'docker run' to start an instance of tp33/django, checkout your code from GitHub, and you're good to go.
+In the future, when you want to deploy a test or production container you can just use `docker run` to start an instance of `tp33/django`, checkout your code from GitHub, and you're good to go.

 Trying it all out
 -----------------

 If everything is working correctly, you can now go back to your web container and try out some Django commands.
-Remember, 'stuff' is the name of my Django project but yours will be different below
+Remember, `stuff` is the name of my Django project but yours will be different below

     root@4ee80653d2be:~/app# cd stuff